23 Vintage Photos of Birthday Parties Through the Decades

 Welcome to the circus

 Birthday boy Jimmy was two in 1947, when his mom and dad, Dolores and Dick Eggener, gave him a party with a circus theme that included hot dogs in homemade barbecue sauce and a from-scratch cake topped with animal crackers.
 Dolores’ brother, Jack Kmiecik, took the photo.
+These vintage Macy's parade photos will teach you a history lesson.

 Grace Scowen of Kelowna, British Columbia, bakes a special cake for the birthdays of her children, grandchildren, and great-grandchildren.
 In this 1947 photo, her son Bruce (center with sailor collar) is the guest of honor.